PeteGozz/slim/INSTALL.md

 Here is the short version::

     mkdir build ;
 	cd ./build ;
 	cmake ../  -DUSE_PAM=yes ;

 Step by step

 1. Create a clean space to build the software::

 		$ mkdir build

 *Optionally* edit the CMakefile.txt to adjust libraries and paths to your Operating System (if needed).
 For example:  CMAKE_INSTALL_PREFIX "/usr/local"

 2. Work from the clean dir::

 		$ cd build

 3. Configure your final make files::

 		$ cmake ../

 *Notes*:

-The above minimal instruction would be a reasonable first test only.
+The above minimal instruction would be a reasonable first attempt.
-You will need some login functionality.
+You will possibly need some login functionality.
-It does serve as a minimal test of the build requirement's though.
+(It does serve as a minimal test of the build requirement's though.)

 Configure Options